Lwarrine/Card-Classifier/README.md

 5 - Red Number Card

 ## Limitations
-The trained model may sturggle with images where the card doesnt take up entire image because the training data consists of images where the cards took up the entire image and the model is not super complex.
-In theory this model could be trained on any image data set assuming it is properly formated but as mentioned earlier, the model structure is not complex, so it may struggle with higher class sizes or more complex images.
+The model is a Convolutional Neural Network so it requires a large dataset to properly train and requires a lot of resources to train.
+The trained model may sturggle with images where the card doesnt take up entire image or with images that are not of the original size from the kaggle dataset because of how the images get reshape in the dataloader.
+In theory this model could be trained on any image data set assuming it is properly formated but, the models structure is not complex, so it may struggle with higher class sizes or more complex images.
+There is also no easy way to change the optimizer from torch.optim.Adam() unless the code is modified.